The final will be held on Sunday November 17th at St Paul’s Girls’ School, Hammersmith, London at 2.00pm

 First Prize – £300 sponsored by Catherine Lambert

 Second Prize – £200 sponsored by Catherine Lambert Third Prize – £100 sponsored by Coral Gould

 Marian Lines prize of £200 for the best spoken element

 Selected prize winners will be offered the opportunity to perform in the AESS’s Prize Winners Concert on Thursday, November 21st at 7.00pm as part of 2019 The London Song Festival.
 The venue is Hinde St Methodist Church

 The competition will be in two stages.

-There will be a preliminary round on Sunday, 5th November in London (Taggs Yard, Barnes).
+There will be a preliminary round on Sunday, 3rd November in London (Taggs Yard, Barnes) and at a studio in Burton on Trent, Midlands.
 Judges will be drawn from members of the Association, who have not themselves submitted candidates.
 They will select a maximum of eight competitors for the final.

-The final will be held on Saturday, 19th November at Trinity College of Music from 4.00pm.
+The final will be held on Sunday, 17th November at St Paul’s Grils’ School, Hammersmith, London from 2.00pm until 4.00pm.
 The winner of the competition will be offered a masterclass for their school or college from an AESS member in addition to the prize.

 Previous Prize Winners: